-high impedance; min. width: 10 ns.
+high impedance; min. width: 30 ns.

-Function: clears the TAC sections, resets the Multi-Event Buffer status, stops pending ADCs conversions and, depending on the user's settings (see PROG RESET, \S 4.13), may clear the control registers.
+Function: clears the PEAK sections, resets the Multi-Event Buffer status, stops pending ADCs conversions and, depending on the User's settings (see PROG RESET, impedance.

+§ 4.14), may clear the control registers.

 DRDY: Electrical specifications: diff.
-ECL input/output signal; high impedance.
+ECL input/output signal; high

-Function: indicates the presence of data in the output buffer of the board; DATA READY status is also flagged by the bit 0 of the Status Register 1; when several boards are daisy-chained, the global OR and NAND of DATA READY signals can be read respectively on the DRDY+ and DRDY- lines of the CONTROL bus and the status of the DRDY+ bidirectional line is flagged by the bit 1 of the Status Register 1 (see high impedance; min. width: 10 ns
+Function: indicates the presence of data in the output buffer of the board; DATA READY status is also flagged by the bit 0 of the Status Register 1; when several boards are daisy-chained, the wired OR and wired NAND of DATA READY signals can be read respectively on the DRDY+ and DRDY-lines of the CONTROL bus.
+The status of the DRDY+ bidirectional line is flagged by the bit 1 of the Status Register